Τρίτη 12 Νοεμβρίου 2024

 Hellenic Telecommunications Organization S.A.
 (OTE)

 The present Workshop entitled as “Moving from Research Studies and Trials towards an Implementation of Beneficial Use Cases and Innovative Market Applications via the Inclusion of B5G/6G and AI” within the framework of the Infocom World 2024 Conference and Exhibition aims to deal with a variety of potential challenges and opportunities promoted by ongoing EU-funded research activities, being able to support market growth and development at global level.
 Research studies and related trials can provide essential feedback and be assessed as essential “drivers” for the adoption of innovative features and solutions in the market sectors, extended with broad involvement of numerous verticals.
-These supporting digitization of economy and society and promote digital inclusion at numerous levels.
+These support digitization of economy and society and promote digital inclusion at numerous levels.
 As the evolution towards the creation of an effective beyond 5G (B5G) reality takes place very rapidly and with unprecedented rates, modern technologies/facilities radically change the shape.
 Within this framework, Artificial Intelligence is expected to play a major role.
 In our Workshop we intend to depict and examine this process via the specific frameworks of selected European research programs as well as to focus on direct applications in the market sector, demonstrating the effect that both 5BG/6G and AI can realize.

-, so that to present both the scope, context, challenges and results of related EU-funded projects as well as to identify further opportunities for growth.
-There are strong conceptual interactivities and Potential common “grounds” between the thematic contexts of these sessions.
+The Workshop is organized in eight (-8-) thematic Sessions comprising in total of fifty-four (-54-) distinct presentations, so that to present both the scope, context, challenges and results of related EU-funded projects as well as to identify further opportunities for growth.
+There are strong conceptual interactivities and potential common “grounds” between the thematic contexts of these sessions.
 The proposed distinction can be assessed as based on a per project context basis, aiming to identify and discuss the essential features of specific on-going research actions taking place in the current Horizon Europe (HE), SNS-JU and DIGITAL frameworks, all being at the forefront of the European R&D initiative.

-In particular, nineteen (-19-) European projects are discussed in total, while there are seven distinct (-7-) thematic sessions fully dedicated to eight (-8-) specific European projects, currently being in progress.
+In particular, nineteen (-19-) European projects are discussed in total, while there are seven (-7-) distinct thematic sessions fully dedicated to eight (-8-) specific European projects, currently being in progress.
 All sessions are aligned to current European research initiatives and have been structured in a way to “depict and/or to elucidate in more depth and in detail” the corresponding domains.

 Recently, after the global deployment and the wide penetration of Fifth Generation (5G) mobile networks, several data-intensive applications and verticals which require specific network parameters have undergone a deep transformation due to the availability of high data rate, bandwidth and reliability.
 The broad establishment of the 5G mobile communications technology is already showing signs of becoming a major factor in “driving productivity” and is expected to be the “key enabler” for long-envisaged, highly integrated and autonomous applications in many sectors.
 Actually, it becomes evident that this new wave of technology will further accelerate digitalization of economy and society, as a whole.